Popsicool/Data2Bots_assesment/README.md

 source env/bin/activate
 ```

-Run This command to install the required project dependencies e.g Django
+Run This command to install the required project dependencies e.g Django.
+All the dependecies used have been pip freezed into the requirements.txt file which is located at the base of the project

 ```bash
 pip install -r requirements.txt
 ```

-### Set up the Database

 for this text assesment, the default sqlite database that come preinstalled with django was used due to the light weight of the project.
 In bigger projects, more bigger database like MySQL or Postgress SQL will be used for relational database